stuartgosborn/hw06-weather-dashboard/README.md

 - Created remote repository and cloned to local respository.
 - Created root files and titled HTML page.
 - Created input form.
+- Created contianers and unique names for for output data.